shaojun/open_docs/projects/edge/kafka/protocol.md

 for performance consideration, uploading is not real-time but by a interval, the interval now is around  _2 seconds_ , and could be changed in future.

-> current camera live video stream is 24FPS, but the App only uploading(if objects detected) at every 48 frame, so the interval is 2 seconds.
+> current camera live video stream is 24FPS, and the App is uploading(if objects detected) at every 48 frame, the objects in other frames will be ignored.

 # Kafka server info

 Url:
+> dev-iot.ipos.biz
-> dev-iot.ipos.biz;9092
+> port: 9092

 Topic:
 > test